zeynahgomez/Zeynahgomez/README.md

 ![MasterHead](https://user-images.githubusercontent.com/95478989/198955082-6e78ebb5-e1e4-49f9-8d32-6e5af3984dcd.gif)

 # 🤖 About Me:
  My name is Zeynah, and I'm a dedicated student in software engineering with a strong interest in cloud computing; I am committed to advancing my knowledge through AWS courses aimed at certification while actively participating in the AWS Institute.
+Currently a Software Developer intern specializing in AI and Robotics.
 This journey prepares me for a successful career and positions me at the forefront of technological advancements that define the future of software development.

 # 🫧 Socials: